Welcome to Best Stroke Physiotherapy Service in Kolkata

 Depression in extremely common, occurring in about one third of stroke cases.
 It is characterized by persistent feelings of sadness accompanied feelings of hopelessness, worthless or helplessness.
 Depressed patient may also experience loss of energy or persistent fatigue, an inability to concentrate.

-Our Advanced Home Stroke Physio Treatment Options
+Our Advanced Stroke Physiotherapy Treatment Options

 -